 Exit: All buses must exit east of the stadium on Pensacola St. Attendants will guide.

-Platinum, Golden, and Silver Chiefs who are basketball season-ticket holders will receive complimentary parking in the main lot of the Civic Center.
+Platinum, Golden and Silver Chiefs who are basketball season ticket holders will receive complimentary parking in the main lot of the Civic Center.
 Passes will be mailed to season ticket holders towards the end of October.

-If you would like more information about receiving a parking pass by joining the Coaches Clubs and supporting the Florida State Men’s Basketball, click on the link below and proceed with the online registration process
+If you would like more information about receiving a parking pass by joining the Coaches Clubs and supporting the Florida State Men’s Basketball, click on the link below and proceed with the online donation process for men’s basketball.

 Reserved parking for FSU Baseball games is available for Baseball Coaches Clubs members at the Bronze Level ($600) and above.

 The parking spaces are located in Lot 11, just behind the baseball scoreboard in left field.
 There are no assigned parking spaces; parking is first come first serve.
 Reserved parking spots within the lot are available for Baseball Coaches Clubs members at the Gold Level ($3,000) and above.
 Parking passes are valid only for the regular season and not for NCAA Tournament play.

 General Baseball Parking is available in other lots surrounding Dick Howser Stadium.